brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-27-apple-to-greenpeace-regarding-their-new-eco-chic-data-center-plans-this-should-shut-you-hippies-up.md

----
-layout: post
-title: Apple to Greenpeace regarding their New Eco-Chic Data Center Plans, "this should shut you hippies up"
+# Apple to Greenpeace regarding their New Eco-Chic Data Center Plans, "this should
----
+  shut you hippies up"

 In response to on-going environmental group pressure Apple has decided to go Green.
 Making it a Green Apple.
 After years of persecution from groups like Greenpeace (an irony in itself given that many of Greenpeace's dread-lock-sporting, bored-surbubanite-desperately-looking-for-a-cause Macbook owners) Apple is finally bending to group will and greening one of its largest facilities.